Reaaj/Reaaj/README.md

 - 👋 Hi, I’m @Reaaj
-- 👀 I’m interested in talking about anime, manga, videogames, history and food!
+- 👀 I’m interested in talking about anime, manga, videogames, cars, F1, history and food!
 - 🌱 I’m currently learning html foundations at theodinproject.com
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me reaa627@gmail.com